cirosantilli/cpp-cheat/lapack/README.md

+# BLAS and LAPACK

 TODO BROKEN: how to install LAPACKE on Ubuntu 12.04?

 BLAS and LAPACK are:

 -   linear algebra packages

 -   de-facto standards

 -   non-parallel

 -   originally written in Fortran

 -   also have C interfaces available

     It might be a good idea to understand how to interface Fortran with C before the C interfaces.

-#Related projects
+## Related projects

-##BLAS
+### BLAS

 <http://www.netlib.org/blas/>